Top 10 tips for boosting your immune system

 Leading health experts from Rainbow Light offer immune-boosting ideas to stay well

 SANTA CRUZ, Calif. - (August 30, 2011) - As cold and flu season approaches, doctors and health experts remind us to wash hands frequently and cover sneezes.
 But what about inevitable brushes with germs at work, school or other crowded places?
 Leading health experts from Rainbow Light (a 30-year mainstay of the health supplement industry and producer of the nation's leading women's multivitamin) offer these practical tips on boosting your immune system to give you an edge this season.

-Tips from Christopher Hobbs, herbalist and director of herbal science, Rainbow Light:
+Tips from Christopher Hobbs, Ph.D., Director of Integrative Science at Rainbow Light:

 - 1. Get regular exercise.
 Regular exercise helps condition resistance to infections by circulating blood and immune cells.

 - 2. Practice hydrotherapy.
 After exercise, get into a cool swimming pool or shower to help circulate surface immunity.
 Hydrotherapy has been practiced in many cultures for at least 2,000 years to help maintain and restore health.

 - 3. Sleep is vital.
 In one study, the cold virus was swabbed into two groups of volunteers.
 One group was allowed eight hours sleep, while the other was restricted to less than seven hours.
 The latter group was three times more likely to contract a respiratory infection (Cohen et al, 2009).

 - 4. Address symptoms early.
 If you start feeling under the weather, try an herbal remedy with herbs researched for immune support (elderberry, andrographis, berberine) like Rainbow Light® Counter Attack™ Immuno-Response to bolster immunity and reduce symptom severity.